 Weather in Iceland in December

-December is one of the coldest months of the year in Iceland.
-Iceland is also very windy during this month.
 The same low-pressure system that moves through Iceland in autumn continues into winter, so remember to wear warm clothing and sturdy shoes wherever you go.
 However, the weather in Reykjavik in December is usually more temperate because of the shelter from the wind provided by the city's buildings.

 It's also quite dark.
 And the combination of dark, cold, and wetness can be a real downer.
 It's essential to set a strict time to wake up in the morning and go to bed in the evening to avoid a seasonal slump.
-And keep your eyes peeled for the lights – both the beautiful Christmas lights that adorn the city streets and the northern lights.

 The Temperature in Iceland in December

 How cold is Iceland in December?
-In the winter, the temperature generally hovers around freezing— ranging between 34 F and 39 F (-1 C and 4 C).
+In the winter, the temperature generally hovers around freezing, ranging between 34 F and 39 F (-1 C and 4 C).
 December is one of Iceland's wettest months, with 3.8 inches (97 mm) of precipitation.

 Does It Snow in Iceland in December?

 Snowfall is common in December.
 To prepare for this, ensure you have warm headwear and gloves, thermal undergarments, windproof and waterproof outer layers, and warm clothes in between.
 You'll also need sturdy hiking boots if you're planning to do some exploring.
-If you don't have such winter clothes at hand, you can also buy them in the many winterwear stores on Laugavegur shopping street in Reykjavik's city center.

 Reykjavik Weather in December

 While the rest of the country might be covered in snow, possibly, Reykjavik won't be.
 The capital's climate is warmer than the rest of the country, and it tends only to be covered in snow sporadically between January and April.
-Many streets in Reykjavik are heated underneath, melting the snow and preventing them from becoming icy and slippery.
+Many streets in Reykjavik are heated underneath, melting the snow and preventing it from becoming icy and slippery.

-Where to Stay in Iceland in December
+Where To Stay in Iceland in December

 Reykjavik is the top choice to enjoy the festivities in Iceland in December.
 The weather can affect the roads to North and East Iceland and the Westfjords, making the capital and South Iceland the two best options.